April 14, 2026· By Daniel Shao

 Last updated: April 2026

-SparkReceipt is the most-reviewed receipt scanner app you'll find.
-704 App Store ratings, 4.8 stars, an AppSumo launch with 191 reviews — by every trust signal, it looks like the clear winner.
+The first app I seriously tried was SparkReceipt.
+704 App Store ratings, 4.8 stars, an AppSumo launch with 191 reviews.
+By every trust signal, it looks like the clear winner — and in a lot of ways it is.

 But if you live in Google Sheets, SparkReceipt has a problem: it doesn't sync to Google Sheets.

 Not natively.
 You can export a CSV and import it manually, or wire up a Zapier automation.
-But there's no direct connection where scanning a receipt means a new row appears in your Sheet.
+There's no direct connection where scanning a receipt means a new row appears in your Sheet.
 That gap is exactly what this comparison is about.

 Quick Comparison